Prev heroicrelics.org

 dsc32994.jpg

-The sign accompanying the Mark IV pressure suit.
-It reads
+The sign which accompanied the Mark IV pressure suit.

 Mark IV Pressure Suit